All the best stuff to do for East End Kids and their crew!

 Winn’s Common

-The closest station to Winn’s Common is a 22 minute bus journey from Woolich Station which is on the Elizabeth Line or take the DLR to Woolich Arsenal for an equally long journey by bus but with less walking.
+The closest station to Winn’s Common is a 22 minute bus journey from Woolich Station, which is on the Elizabeth Line or take the DLR to Woolich Arsenal for an equally long journey by bus but with less walking.
 The Green Chain Walk passes through as part of Plumstead Common so you could potentially walk partway through London’s scenic South East London greenbelt.
 A large expanse of flat grassland with an onsite playground and a refreshing dip awaits.
-Pool may be closed for maintenance.
+The pool may be closed for maintenance.

 Winn Common Road, Plumstead SE18